Quarantine Officer

 Skills and knowledge

-Quarantine officers need to have knowledge of:
+Quarantine officers need to have:

 Working conditions